itsananderson/itsananderson.github.io/source/_posts/2015-02-18-customize-your-git-log-format.markdown

 If you're not already aware, your Git log is a critical tool for working with source control.
 Because your memory's not perfect, a good log helps you recall what you've done, and the motivation behind it.

-I've [written before TODO](todo) about writing good commit messages, as has David in his series "Committed to Good Commits".
+I've [written before](http://willi.am/blog/2014/05/06/git-for-devs-who-cant-commit-good/) about writing good commit messages, as has David in his series ["Committed to Good Commits"](http://www.davidruttka.com/blog/2014/06/04/committed-to-good-commits-messages/).
 If your commit logs are sprinkled with gems like "did stuff" and "it finally works!", you'll want to check out those posts.

 Choose Your Details With `--format`